Warp and weft

-Warp and weft are the two basic components used in weaving to turn thread or yarn into fabric.
-The lengthwise or longitudinal warp yarns are held stationary in tension on a frame or loom while the transverse weft (sometimes woof) is drawn through and inserted over and under the warp.
-A single thread of the weft crossing the warp is called a pick.
-Terms vary (for instance, in North America, the weft is sometimes referred to as the fill or the filling yarn).
-Each individual warp thread in a fabric is called a warp end or end.
+In the manufacture of cloth, warp and weft are the two basic components in weaving to transform thread and yarn into textile fabrics.
+The vertical warp yarns are held stationary in tension on a loom (frame) while the horizontal weft (also called the woof) is drawn through (inserted over and under) the warp thread.
+In the terminology of weaving, each warp thread is called a warp end; a pick is a single weft thread that crosses the warp thread (synonymous terms are fill yarn and filling yarn).

-Inventions during the 18th century spurred the Industrial Revolution, with the "picking stick" and the "flying shuttle" (John Kay, 1733) speeding up the production of cloth.
-The power loom patented by Edmund Cartwright in 1785 allowed sixty picks per minute.
+In the 18th century, the Industrial Revolution facilitated the industrialisation of the production of textile fabrics with the picking stick and the flying shuttle, the latter of which was invented by John Kay, in 1733.
+The mechanised power loom was patented by Edmund Cartwright in 1785, which allowed sixty picks per minute.